-The Employer may also terminate, in which case the BECE reverts to casual status.
+The employer may also terminate, in which case the BECE reverts to casual status.
 The provisions of Article 15 would not apply in these circumstances.

-- 10. Q. Can a BECE involve more than one unit or more than one site? - A. There is no requirement that only one unit or site be involved.
-However, because this is a Pilot Project, the more schedules and other variables involved, the greater the likelihood that issues will arise that may influence the success of the project.
+10. Q. Can a BECE involve more than one unit or more than one site?

+A. There is no requirement that only one unit or site be involved.
+However, the more schedules and other variables involved, the greater the likelihood that issues will arise that may influence the success of the option.
 If a BECE is going to involve more than one site, the provisions of Article 44 would apply.

-Due to the complexity of the BECE Pilot Project, it is recommended that a BECE be restricted to a single site or program unless otherwise mutually agreed otherwise.
+Due to the complexity of the BECE, it is recommended that a BECE be restricted to a single site or program unless mutually agreed otherwise.

-- 11. Q. Can a BECE refuse to work a shift they had previously advised the Employer they would be available to work? - A. Once the BECE has provided her or his availability for the flexible portion of the Employee's FTE, it is expected that the Employee will be available to work those shifts.
-If the BECE has other employment as well, the Employee can not book those shifts elsewhere, or make other arrangements that would make them unavailable to work.
+- 11. Q. Can a BECE refuse to work a shift they had previously advised the Employer they would be available to work? - A. Once the BECE has provided their availability for the flexible portion of their FTE, it is expected that the employee will be available to work those shifts.
+If the BECE has other employment as well, they cannot book those shifts elsewhere, or make other arrangements that would make them unavailable to work.

-The BECE does have access to sick leave, bereavement leave, etc, and may be unavailable to work as a result of these types of absences.
+The BECE does have access to sick leave, bereavement leave, etc., and may be unavailable to work as a result of these types of absences.
 For those absences specially listed in the collective agreement, the BECE would not have to provide additional availability.

-- 12. Q. What happens if the Employer is unable to provide enough shifts during the indicated availability period to meet the FTE commitment for the BECE? - A. If this occurs, the BECE is paid by the Employer up to the agreed FTE.
-The Employee is not required to make up the shifts at a later date.
+- 12. Q. What happens if the employer is unable to provide enough shifts during the indicated availability period to meet the FTE commitment for the BECE? - A. If this occurs, the BECE is paid by the employer up to the agreed FTE.
+The employee is not required to make up the shifts at a later date.